When you find a rainbow with your kids, do you:

 So I’ve got a fun alternative!
 Build this super cute Leprechaun House from Personal Creations and set it up as a kind rest stop for busy Leprechauns traveling on St. Patrick’s Day!

 Hide a tasty treat for the Leprechaun inside the house, and perhaps they’ll leave some “gold” as a thank you.
-You can get the recipe–and printables for the Leprechaun snack bait bags–over at Personal Creations also.

 Now isn’t that nice?